-Most states require physical therapist assistants to have an associate’s degree from an accredited physical therapist assistant program.
-Physical therapist aides generally have a high school diploma and receive on-the-job training.
+Physical therapist assistants entering the occupation typically need an associate’s degree from an accredited program and a license or certification.
+Physical therapist aides usually need a high school diploma or equivalent and on-the-job training.

-Employment of physical therapist assistants and aides is projected to grow 41 percent from 2012 to 2022, much faster than the average for all occupations.
-Demand for physical therapy services is expected to increase in response to the healthcare needs of an older population and growing rates of chronic conditions such as diabetes and obesity.
+Overall employment of physical therapist assistants and aides is projected to grow 29 percent from 2019 to 2029, much faster than the average for all occupations.
+Demand for physical therapy is expected to increase in response to the healthcare needs of an aging population and individuals with chronic conditions, such as diabetes and obesity.

 Compare the job duties, education, job growth, and pay of physical therapist assistants and aides with similar occupations.